SECTION 1. Name: The name of the Cooperative is the Flint Hills Rural Electric Cooperative Association, Inc. (hereinafter called the "Cooperative").

 SECTION 3.
 Notice of Any Meeting of the Members Shall Include:

-- The place, day and hour of the meeting;
+a.)
+The place, day and hour of the meeting;

-- The purpose or purposes for which the meeting is called;
+b.)
+The purpose or purposes for which the meeting is called;

-- Any matter which a member may raise or discuss, and intends to raise or discuss, at the member meeting if:
+c.)
+Any matter which a member may raise or discuss, and intends to raise or discuss, at the member meeting if:

-- The Cooperative receives the written request at least 20 business days prior to delivering notice of the member meeting.
+i.)
+Requested, in writing, by a percentage of the total membership entitled to call a special member meeting; and ii.)
+The Cooperative receives the written request at least 20 business days prior to delivering notice of the member meeting.

-The notice shall be delivered not less than ten (10) nor more than thirty-five (35) days before the date of the meeting, either personally, by mail, or by any other method, electronically or otherwise, that the board deems appropriate, by or at the direction of the secretary, or upon default in duty of the secretary, or by the persons calling the meeting, to each member.
+The notice shall be delivered not less than ten (10) nor more than sixty (60) days before the date of the meeting, either personally, by mail, or by any other method, electronically or otherwise, that the board deems appropriate, by or at the direction of the secretary, or upon default in duty of the secretary, or by the persons calling the meeting, to each member.
 Notice of member meetings shall be deemed as delivered upon the origination of any delivery method used.
 The failure of any member to receive notice of an annual or special meeting of the members shall not invalidate any action which may be taken by the members at such meeting.

 SECTION 4.
 Quorum: Seventy-five (75) members present shall constitute a quorum.
 If less than a quorum is present at any meeting, a majority of those present may adjourn the meeting from time to time without further notice, but no other business may be transacted at such meeting.
 The minutes of each meeting shall contain a list of members present at a meeting.
 When any members' meeting, either annual or special, is adjourned for thirty (30) days or more, notice of the adjourned meeting shall be given as in the case of an original meeting.
 It shall not be necessary to give any notice of an adjournment or of the business to be transacted at an adjourned meeting, other than by announcement of the meeting at which such adjournment is taken.